-6. Sectio ny governmental entity awarded any contracts to a business or organization listed in n 5 in the past 3 years while you were a principal owner or officer?
-YES NO X provide details. op Pro eration ovide a affirmative answer is required below whether the sanction arose automatically, by of law, or as a result of any action taken by a government agency. detailed response to all questions checked "YES".
-If you need more space, photocopy oriate page and attach it to the questionnaire.
-7. In the organi past (5) years, have you and/or any affiliated businesses or not-for-profit zations listed in Section 5 in which you have been a principal owner or officer: a.
+6. Has any governmental entity awarded any contracts to a business or organization listed in Section 5 in the past 3 years while you were a principal owner or officer?
+YES $$ NO X If Yes, provide details.
+Pr NOTE: An affirmative answer is required below whether the sanction arose automatically, by operation of law, or as a result of any action taken by a government agency.
+Provide a detailed response to all questions checked "YES".
+If you need more space, photocopy the appropriate page and attach it to the questionnaire.
+7. In the past (5) years, have you and/or any affiliated businesses or not-for-profit organizations listed in Section 5 in which you have been a principal owner or officer: a. a.
 Been debarred by any government agency from entering into contracts with that agency?
 YES NO X If Yes, provide details for each such instance. b.
 Been declared in default and/or terminated for cause on any contract, and/or had any contracts cancelled for cause?
 YES NO X If Yes, provide details for each such instance.
-C. Been denied the award of a contract and/or the opportunity to bid on a contract, including, but not limited to, failure to meet pre-qualification standards?
-YES NO X If Yes, provide details for each such instance. d.
-Been suspended by any government agency from entering into any contract with it; and/or is any action pending that could formally debar or otherwise affect such business's ability to bid or propose on contract?
-YES NO X If Yes, provide details for each such instance.
-8. bankru the par bankru any su initiate questic any of the businesses or organizations listed in response to Question 5 filed a aptroxy petition and/or been the subject of involuntary bankruptcy proceedings during st 7 years, and/or for any portion of the last 7 year period, been in a state of aptroxy as a result of bankruptcy proceedings initiated more than 7 years ago and/or is chousiness now the subject of any pending bankruptcy proceedings, whenever d?
+C, c.
+Been denied the award of a contract and/or the opportunity to bid on a contract, including, but not limited to, failure to meet pre-qualification standards?
+YES d, Been suspended by any government agency from entering into any contract with it; and/or is any action pending that could formally debar or otherwise affect such business's ability to bid or propose on contract?
+YESNO X If Yes, provide details for each such instance.
+8. Have any of the businesses or organizations listed in response to Question 5 filed a bankruptcy petition and/or been the subject of involuntary bankruptcy proceedings during the past 7 years, and/or for any portion of the last 7 year period, been in a state of bankruptcy as a result of bankruptcy proceedings initiated more than 7 years ago and/or is any such business now the subject of any pending bankruptcy proceedings, whenever initiated?
 If 'Yes', provide details for each such instance.
-(Provide a detailed response to all ons checked "YES".
-If you need more space, photocopy the appropriate page and it to the questionnaire.) a) Is there any felony charge pending against you?
-YES NO $\times$ If Yes, provide details for each such charge. b) Is there any misdemeanor charge pending against you?
-YES NO $\times$ If Yes, provide details for each such charge. c) Is there any administrative charge pending against you?
-YES NO X If Yes, provide details for each such charge. d) In the past 10 years, have you been convicted, after trial or by plea, of any felony, or of any other crime, an element of which relates to truthfulness or the underlying facts of which related to the conduct of business?
-YES NO $\times$ If Yes, provide details for each such conviction.
+(Provide a detailed response to all questions checked "YES".
+If you need more space, photocopy the appropriate page and attach it to the questionnaire.) a) Is there any felony charge pending against you?
+YES NO \times If Yes, provide details for each such charge. b) Is there any misdemeanor charge pending against you?
+YES NO X If Yes, provide details for each such charge. c) Is there any administrative charge pending against you?
+YESNO If Yes, provide details for each such charge. d) In the past 10 years, have you been convicted, after trial or by plea, of any felony, or of any other crime, an element of which relates to truthfulness or the underlying facts of which related to the conduct of business?
+YES NO X If Yes, provide details for each such conviction.